tharun-coder1/Movie-store/README.md

 # Movie-store
-* This app is used to create a movie database & display movie detail and is built using Angular Framework.
+* This app is used to create a movie database & display movie details and is built using Angular Framework.
 The home screen displays a list of movies already stored in database(JSON server).
 Each one redirects to a page with movie details listed.
 There is the "Add movie" component where one add movie.

 * The Backend implemenation for this application is implemented and present in my repository [Backend_for_MovieStore](https://github.com/tharun-coder1/Backend_for_MovieStore)